bozemanpass/merge-testnet/README.md

 "541"
 ```

-> Note:  With the default settings, you can expect the testnet to haved reached terminal total difficulty, triggering the Merge, somewhere around slot 100.
+> With the default settings, you can expect the testnet to haved reached terminal total difficulty, triggering the Merge, somewhere around slot 100.

 In the Lighthouse beacon node logs, the transition to proof-of-stake is marked with ASCII art, and is fairly easy to spot: